stchau4work/Near_real_time_mortality_prediction/docs/Methodology/Methodology.md

 ```

-From the result of ANN we have 2 hidden layers and there are over 400 nodes which makes it impossible to train the model as the parameters are way more than the training set.
+From the result of ANN we have 2 hidden layers and there are over 400 nodes which makes it impossible to train the model with the given amount of data

-As a result the validation set has higher error than training set and it is suggested the model has memorized the pattern
+As a result the validation set has higher errors and it is suggested the model has memorized the patterns rather than learning

 ```r